 Same goes for the basic back portion of the helmet.

-Implement thickness to the back of the Helmet along with one extrusion.
+Implement thickness to the back of the helmet along with an extrusion.

-The original Ironman Helmet concept was for this to be a two piece plate so that one can slide up inside another; I am not going to implement this as I do not see how the geometry can actually do that.
+The original Ironman Helmet concept was for this to be a two-piece plate, so that one can slide inside another; I am not going to implement this as I do not see how the geometry can actually achieve such a feat.

 Added one more line to enhance the jaw area.

-Added one more line alongside the already existing line pattern, implements overall thickness and extrude that thin area in.
+Added one more line alongside the already existing line pattern, implement overall thickness and extrude that thin area in.

 Cut a smaller square pattern at the corner using “insert” and then intrude and extrude the smaller polygon to create the bolt.

-Implement thickness, tighten the edges, extrude the bolts completes the forehead of the helmet.
+Implement thickness, tighten the edges, and extrude the bolts to completes the forehead of the helmet.

 Same goes for the jaw; thickness and edge tightening.